arridoarfiadi/DataAnalysisCapstoneProject/README.md

 ## Intro

 Data Analysis project using dataset from Instacart and trying to answer the following questions:
-* How often does a consumer purchase?
-And how many items do they buy on average?
+* How often does a consumer purchase and how can we increase that number?
+* How many items do consumers buy on average and how can we increase that number?
 * Which products are popular?
 Per department?
 Per aisle?
-* What are common complimentary items department wise?
-Aisle wise?
 * Which grocers should Instacart consider partnering with?

 ## Purpose of Project